 Important notes on colour printingColour printing costs the School approximately ten times Monochrome printing and the colour printer is not generally available for bulk printing; and particularly should not be used for printing theses.

-Such print jobs should be sent to P3, the University's print service, who will professionally print and bind the work and can assist with all technical print problems.
+Such print jobs should be referred to the UNSW preferred Print Service, who will professionally print and bind the work and can assist with all technical print problems.
 Access to the colour printer, located in K17 rm-107, is restricted to CSE staff:

-- If you do-not have access to rm-107 and need to release a colour print job, please see the HoS (Head of School) assistant (Joanne Curro) located in the HoS office (rm-104) for access.
+- If you do-not have access to rm-107 and need to release a colour print job, please see the Administrative Assistant to HoS (Head of School) located in the HoS Office (rm-104) for access.

-- You will be asked what sort of job you are printing, and may be asked to use P3 instead.
+- You will be asked what sort of job you are printing, and may be asked to use the UNSW Print Service instead.

-- If you believe you need authorized access to rm-107, please contact Kathy Mitris (HoS Office, rm104B) or Geoff Oakley (CSG Office, rm111B) to discuss the matter.
+- If you believe you need authorized access to rm-107, please contact the schools Executive Officer (HoS Office, rm104B) or IT Manager (CSG Office, rm111B) to discuss the matter.

-- It is expected that jobs over 50 impressions (print sides) would normally be printed at P3.
+- It is expected that jobs over 50 impressions (print sides) be printed using the UNSW Print Service.

 Downloading and installing the printer driverYou must first download the driver for the Toshiba e-STUDIO 5540C.
 The main page for Toshiba support is http://business.toshiba.com/support/index.jsp Select Drivers → Search Product '5540C' → choose the "Duplex/Color" driver for your operating system.
 Locate the file you downloaded, then, if necessary, uncompress it.
 You will find a .dmg file, that when opened, provides an installer.
 Open the installer and follow the prompts to install the printer driver.